brikis98/yevgeniy-brikman-homepage/_posts/2013-05-07-shit-recruiters-say.md

 in my gmail account.
 Let's see: 365 days per year, minus 104 weekend days and, say, 10 vacation days, gives us roughly 250 working days per year.

-That means that, on average, 1 recruiter emails me every single business day
+That means that, on average, 1 recruiter emails me every single business day.
-<sup>[1]</sup>.

 There are a few take aways from this:

-1. Being a software engineer is awesome <sup>[2]</sup>.
+1. Being a software engineer is awesome.
 We don't apply to jobs, they apply to us.
 1. If you are a recruiter, you're up against some serious competition.
 1. I've seen recruiter emails from every tech company you can think of.
 Some are comically bad.

 In this blog post, I'm going to share snippets from a few of the bad ones.
 Enjoy!